waigo/waigo/README.md

 };
 ```

-We then tell Waigo to load and execute this startup step by modifying the configuration:
+We then tell Waigo to load and execute this startup step in `development` mode
+by modifying the appropriate configuration file:

 ```javascript
 // file:  <app folder>/src/config/development.js